webbhorn/libdsmu/README.md

 libudsm
 =======

-Distributed Shared Memory Library for Linux Applications
+Distributed Shared Memory in Userspace Library for Linux Applications